 Great Lakes National Program Office

-This $31.1 million phase of the project was funded under the Great Lakes Legacy Act (GLLA).
-EPA provided 65 percentof the funds for this project under the Act with The State of Indiana contributing 35 percent of the project cost using Natural Resources Damage Assessment funds.
-EPA's Great Lakes National Program Office, the U.S. Fish and Wildlife Service, Indiana Department of Environmental Management and the Indiana Department of Natural Resources were cooperating partners in this effort.
+EPA is providing 65 percent of the project costs with funds designated for the Great Lakes Legacy Act.
+The State of Indiana is providing the remaining 35 percent of costs using Natural Resources Damage Assessment funds.
+EPA's Great Lakes National Program Office, the U.S. Fish and Wildlife Service, Indiana Department of Environmental Management and Indiana Department of Natural Resources are collaborating on these projects.

 You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.